Vitamin D supplements or sunshine?

 Are you taking vitamin D supplements?
 Do you really need them?

-NB: I have returned to being a Vitamin D sceptic!
+NB: I am a Vitamin D sceptic!

 In the last few years everyone I know (including me!) has been diagnosed as vitamin D deficient, based on a remarkably unreliable blood test.
 Many of us deficient folk are active, healthy people, have no symptoms of D deficiency and feel no improvements when taking supplements.
 Members of the scientific community and the media have been very vocal about the need to raise vitamin D levels in the Australian community, and as a consequence there seems to be an explosion of testing and supplementation.
-Using tests for blood levels of vitamin D, up 30-80% of Australians are vitamin D deficient at the end of summer (depending on the levels defined as ‘deficient’), despite living in one of the sunniest places on earth!
+Using tests for blood levels of vitamin D, 30-80% of Australians are vitamin D deficient at the end of summer (depending on the levels defined as ‘deficient’), despite living in one of the sunniest places on earth!
 Medicare Australia is now funding what is essentially population screening, and sales of supplements have soared.

 Is this treatment for a ‘disease’ that does not exist?